 Felt-tip marker mode

-Let's doodle a fried chicken drumstick
+Let's draw a fried chicken drumstick

 Treat this as one playful practice round: sketch the idea loosely, simplify the shapes, then commit with confident marker outlines and bright fills.